pingcap/docs/ticdc/ticdc-sink-to-kafka.md

 > **Note:**
 >
-> After filtering by the `column-selectors` rules, the data in the table must have a primary key or unique key to be replicated.
+> After being filtered by the `column-selectors` rules, the data in the table must have a primary key or unique key to be replicated.
 Otherwise, the changefeed reports an error when it is created or running.

 ## Scale out the load of a single large table to multiple TiCDC nodes